leonascimento/react-tween/README.md

 }
 ```

-`onEnd` is called when the animation has settled.
-If the component receives props halfway through an animation, the animation is extended and `onEnd` will be called after the extended animation has ended.

 TransitionGroup
 ---

-If you want to animate items added or removed from a collection, you can use `Tween.TransitionGroup`.
+If you want to animate items added to or removed from a collection, you can use `Tween.TransitionGroup`.

 `Tween.TransitionGroup` accepts a list of styles instead of a single style.
 Each style has a key that is used to determine if a child has been added or removed (similar to React child keys).